 If a decedent dies without a will, or if the decedent will is not probated, for whatever reason, a title company will often accept an affidavit of heirship.
 The affidavit of heirship is a legal document recorded in the county records where the property is located that confirms the heirs of the decedent.
 The title company will follow the Texas law of intestate succession to determine the heirs who will receive proceeds from the property sale.
 Who receives proceeds from the sale is dependent upon who survives the decedent.
 If the beneficiaries to the decedent’s will are not the same as all of the decedent’s heirs under intestate succession, the decedent’s will must be probated to effect the decedent’s wishes with respect to property.

-For more information on Probate Process In The State Of Texas, a free initial consultation is your next best step.
-Get the information and legal answers you are seeking by calling (210) 987-3333 today.
+For more information on Probate Process In The State Of Texas, an initial consultation is your next best step.
+Get the information and legal answers you are seeking by calling (210) 988-9005 today.